MetaphorData/connectors/metaphor/s3/README.md

 You can optionally specify the URI patterns to exclude using the `excludes` config.
 It supports wildcards but not `{table}` & `{partition}` labels.

+To exclude an entire directory, use `s3://bucket/directory` instead of `s3://bucket/directory/*`.

 ## Optional Configurations

 ### TLS Verification